-Asthma and COPD Long Term Condition monitoring is led by Margaret Nelson our Practice Nurse.
-These clinics are held on a Wednesday afternoon.
+Asthma and COPD Long Term Condition monitoring is led by Margaret Nelson and Rachel Brierley, our Practice Nurses.
+These clinics are mainly held on a Wednesday afternoon.

 These appointments can also be booked online.

-We generally request patients to attend for a 30 minute annual review and to assess their inhaler technique.
+We generally request patients to complete a questionnaire and if required attend for a 30 minute annual review and to assess their inhaler technique.

 Asthma is a common lung condition that causes occasional breathing difficulties.